-Two books are required: Fiero, Gloria K. The Humanistic Tradition, Volume 5: Romanticism, Realism and the 19th Century World, 7th edition. and Fiero, Gloria K. The Humanistic Tradition, Volume 6: Modernism, Postmodernism, and the Global Perspective, 7th edition.
+Two books are required (I have created pdf scans--see below for links): Fiero, Gloria K. The Humanistic Tradition, Volume 5: Romanticism, Realism and the 19th Century World, 7th edition. and Fiero, Gloria K. The Humanistic Tradition, Volume 6: Modernism, Postmodernism, and the Global Perspective, 7th edition.
 New York: McGraw-Hill (2015).
-NOTE: An older edition is on reserve at LBCC's Main Campus library.
-Older editions are acceptable, but page numbers may not match.
-I have created a conversion chart accessible on Moodle which compares the reading assignments in the new edition with the 6th edition.
+NOTE: Older editions are acceptable, but page numbers may not match.
+I have created a conversion chart which compares the reading assignments in the new edition with the 6th edition.

 METHODS OVERVIEW: The Fiero Humanities textbook will be supplemented by online materials.
 Class assignments, study guides, and online resources will be posted weekly on our class website.
 You can anticipate using the Internet every week for online discussion to post your reactions to weekly readings and to respond to what others have written.
-You may also view PowerPoint slideshows online.
-You will attend and report on cultural events at a time and place convenient to you (for example, an art exhibit, play, or concert) as a required part of our class.
-A Gallery Walk project may substitute for the event report.
+You may also view PowerPoint slideshows created by the previous instructor of this course online.
+In previous years, I have asked students to attend and report on cultural events (for example, an art exhibit, play, or concert) at a time and place convenient to them as a required part of our class, but given the many closures due to the COVID-19 coronavirus this may not be possible.
+Online opportunities for this assignment may exist.
+As the course advances into the spring, I may need to reevaluate this assignment (or maybe you can give each other creative suggestions to meet this requirement?)
+A Gallery Walk project or a film analysis may substitute for the event report.
 Finally, you will explore a particular work of art that you have discovered during the quarter or work with other students on a Web Quest project.
 There will be three exams which challenge you to explore what you have read and seen in the textbooks.